 The variable component of the target compensation is paid in cash and / or in the form of an entitlement to acquire LLB shares, which is subject to a blocked period of three years.
 Other financial instruments, such as options or bonds, are not considered.
 The variable component may not exceed 100 per cent of the fixed component of the total compensation for each person.

 A clawback ruling applies to the blocked portion of the variable compensation, which is largely governed by the individually attained performance and the risks taken.
-If a significant change occurs in the assessment of performance and risks during the blocking period (for example, inadequate due diligence, untrustworthy business management or incurring excessive risks), the acquired share entitlements are to be reduced accordingly.
+If a significant change occurs in the assessment of performance and risks during the blocking period (for example, inadequate due diligence, untrustworthy business management or taking excessive risks), the acquired share entitlements are to be reduced accordingly.
 The body which determines the amount of the variable compensation during the annual compensation process will decide about the reduction of the share entitlements.
 Moreover, the share entitlement in the year concerned will be forfeited if the average Group net profit in the last three years is negative.

 A guaranteed variable compensation, for example in the form of a minimum bonus, may only be promised in exceptional circumstances and must be limited to the first working year.
 As a basic principle, no severance compensation and no additional voluntary annuity payments will be made to employees who leave the company.